 - valuing each student for who they are and what they bring to the space

-- skills development (technique, vocabulary, and theory)
+- developing skills and technique

-Our faculty and program honors
+Our faculty and programs

 Our facilities — The Gilder Center for the Arts